Traveling from West to East. In the West, the U.S. starts with the Pacific Ocean coastline.

 Eastern Mountains and Plains

 The area of the East consists of mountains, plains, hills, and rivers.
-The famous Appalachian Mountain Range are running all the way from Maine in the north to Georgia in the south.
+The famous Appalachian Mountain Range is running all the way from Maine in the north to Georgia in the south.
 The Atlantic Coastal Region consists of plains, wetlands, and beaches.
 Florida’s Everglades are a large area of wetlands.
 The eastern portions of the U.S. end at the Atlantic Ocean.